 You use FDRFLASH for FDR, FDRDSF, or FDRCOPY processing and FDRABR for ABR processing.

 If you run FDRFLASH to copy a volume, and a previous volume copy is active between the same two volumes, FDRFLASH will withdraw the previous FlashCopy relationship and start a new one.
-This means that you must make sure that all your copying process from one FDRFLASH is complete before starting a new one.
+This means that you must make sure that your copying process from one FDRFLASH is complete before starting a new one.

 FDRCOPY MOVE operations from a point-in-time copy are not supported by FDRINSTANT since it deletes the input data set.